Music Authority may collect a share of sales or other compensation from the links on this page.

 As a manufacturer of audio products, Creative seldom needs an introduction.
 This company has been around basically since digital audio became a thing.
 Starting off as a computer repair shop in Singapore in the early 80’s, the company had their first big break when Sim Wing Hoo - the company’s founder and current CEO - developed a memory stick to expand the capacity of the Apple II.
 Since then, Creative started developing products to improve upon computer technology of the time, with a focus on the audio aspect.
 Their early designs included technology adapted to the Chinese language, which allowed computers to recite phrases and generate speech.

-Today, Creative - and specifically the Sound Blaster brand - is comprised of all sorts of audio-related products and electronics, including dedicated sound cards, amplifiers, headphones, speakers, and much more.
+Today, Creative - and specifically the Sound Blaster brand - is comprises of all sorts of audio-related products and electronics, including dedicated sound cards, amplifiers, headphones, speakers, and much more.

 Best Portable Headphone Amp Wrap Up